Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Empirical Evaluation

 \begin{itemize} \item \textbf{Learning Type}: using text (fine-tuning), multimodal (fine-tuning and prompting); \item \textbf{Prompt Style}: simple vs. category-based; \item \textbf{Label Format}: binary vs. scale-based labels for learning. \end{itemize}

-We compare performance across zero-shot prompting with InternVL2 and prompt-informed fine-tuning, using InternVL2 and DistilBERT.
+We compare performance across zero-shot prompting with InternVL2 and prompt-informed fine-tuning, using InternVL2 and BERT-based models (BERT, RoBERTa).
 All smaller models are fully fine-tuned with the same hyperparameters to ensure comparability.
-For InternVL2, we apply LoRA \cite{hu2022lora} -based parameter-efficient tuning.
-The learning rate and batch size are taken as $10^{-4}$ and $16$ respectively.
+For InternVL2, we apply LoRA \cite{hu2022lora}-based parameter-efficient tuning.
 Results and model sizes are given in Table \ref{tab:label_aug_results}.